ProAlgos/ProAlgos-Cpp/cpp/include/algorithm/sorting/README.md

 Where N is the number of elements, R is the range of input and K the size of the frequency array.

 ## 7. Bucket Sort
-A sorting algorithm that works by dividing elements into different buckets, and then sorting the buckets individuall.
+A sorting algorithm that works by dividing elements into different buckets, and then sorting the buckets individualy.
 Each bucket is then sorted individually by using a different sorting algorithm.
 Insertion sort is used in this implementation, but other algorithms can be used.

 ### Usage
 ``` c++